Skip to main content

 How to identify render-blocking resources

-Many articles say that JavaScript and CSS files in the head are render blocking.
-That's a good heuristic but that's not always the case (for example if the async attribute is used, as we'll see later on in this article).
+Many articles say that JavaScript and CSS files in the head are render-blocking.
+That's a good heuristic but that's not always the case (for example if the async attribute is used).

 Let's take a look at how different tools report render-blocking requests.